-- Cost of participation of Awardee to one ISA workshop on matters of expertise covered.
+- Cost of participation of Awardee in one ISA's workshops on matters of expertise

-- Cost of publication fees of an article written by Awardee in scientific journal (open access journal) covered.
+- Cost of publication fees of an article written by Awardee in a scientific journal (open access)

 The Secretary-General’s Award is intended to recognize individual accomplishment.
 However, there may be cases where the research has been undertaken by a team, consisting of eligible candidates.
 In this case, a team nomination may be submitted.

 - Only candidates under the age of 35 at the date of nomination who are nationals of a developing country, as defined by the United Nations, are eligible to apply.